-June 2012 - Sydney metropolitan combined dam levels Sydney dam levels rose to 98% and under the rules of the NSW Metropolitan Water Plan the plant came offline and entered water security mode (standby mode)
+June 2012 – Sydney metropolitan combined dam levels Sydney dam levels rose to 98 per cent and under the rules of the NSW Metropolitan Water Plan, the plant came offline and entered water security mode (standby mode)

 December 2015 – Tornado hit the Kurnell area causing damage to the plant.
 A reinstatement plan was agreed with government to repair the plant and have it ready to respond to a drought trigger by December 2018.

-27 January 2019 – Sydney metropolitan combined dam levels fell below 60%, thus the plant is in restart.
+27 January 2019 – Sydney metropolitan combined dam levels fell below 60 per cent, thus the plant is placed in restart mode